Factions in the Democratic Party (United States): Moderates

 Generally speaking, moderate Democrats are Democrats who are fiscally moderate-to-conservative and socially moderate-to-liberal.
 They are more likely to be located in swing states and swing seats.
 The success of modern liberalism was weakened with the presidency of Ronald Reagan and the ensuing tide of conservative popularity in response to a perception of liberal failure.
 In reaction to angst following Reagan's landslide victory over liberal Democrat Walter Mondale in the 1984 United States presidential election, the Third Way movement was formed.
 It is associated with the presidency of Bill Clinton and the New Democrats.

 During the 1992 United States presidential election, Clinton and running mate Al Gore ran as New Democrats who were willing to synthesize fiscally conservative views with the more culturally liberal position of the Democratic Party ethos, or to harmonize center-left and center-right politics.
 Clinton was both the first Democrat elected president since 1976 and the first re-elected to a second full term since 1948.
 Most moderate Democrats in the United States House of Representatives are members of the New Democrat Coalition, although there is considerable overlap in the membership of New Democrats and Blue Dogs, with most Blue Dogs also being New Democrats.
 Presidents Barack Obama and Joe Biden largely tried to unify the various factions of the Democratic Party while still addressing the goals of the progressive wing, although Obama was hammered by the conservative factions and the Tea Party movement.
 The Third Way is still a large coalition in the modern Democratic Party.
 Clinton himself helped to move the Democratic Party beyond the New Democrats and the Third Way, owing to a more favorable political context than the 1990s, with Obama and Hillary Clinton representing a more liberal ambitious vision.

-The Blue Dog Coalition, commonly known as Blue Dogs or Blue Dog Democrats, is a caucus of moderate members from the Democratic Party in the House of Representatives.
-The Blue Dog Coalition was originally founded in 1995 as a group of conservative Democrats focused on fiscal responsibility.
-In the 2010s, the Blue Dogs became more demographically diverse and less conservative.
-As of May–August 2023 during the 118th United States Congress, 10 House Democrats were part of the Blue Dog Coalition.
+Since the 2010s, many former Republican moderates switched to identify as Democrats, namely former Florida governor and U.S. Representative Charlie Crist.